-• Ministries of Finance should play a key role in integrating climate into national development strategies to drive economic transformation across the economy: by actively shaping climate-related plans, to ensure they are realistic and financeable, and providing the necessary detail to guide NDPs and sectoral strategies; and possibly by aligning planning timeframes and setting up cross-ministerial governance structures to ensure successful collaboration.
+Ministries of Finance should play a key role in integrating climate into national development strategies to drive economic transformation across the economy: by actively shaping climaterelated plans, to ensure they are realistic and financeable, and providing the necessary detail to guide NDPs and sectoral strategies; and possibly by aligning planning timeframes and setting up cross-ministerial governance structures to ensure successful collaboration.

-Function 1c: Shaping 21st century industrial and innovation strategies
+Function 1c.
+Shaping 21st century industrial and innovation strategies

-An increasing number of countries are developing industrial and/or innovation policies to help the growth of new low-carbon, climate-resilient sectors and transition of old ones (Altenburg & Assmann, 2017).
+An increasing number of countries are developing industrial and/or innovation policies to help the growth of new low-carbon, climate-resilient sectors and transition of old ones (Altenburg &

+Assmann, 2017).
 Such policies can form part of National Development Strategies and be closely linked to climate plans.
 Ministries of Finance can contribute by financing innovation or provision of credit to new growth industries facing market and non-market barriers to expansion, complemented by measures to support the transition of high-carbon industries.

 In China, a wide range of subsidies and regulations to promote the shift to electric vehicles, and efforts to encourage international investors to set up joint ventures with Chinese carmakers, have turned the country into the lead market for the developing, testing and production of electric vehicles.
-Similarly, Chile supports first movers through a grant that finances up to 50% of the cost of research and pre-investment in non-conventional renewable energy projects.
+Similarly, Chile supports first movers through a grant that finances up to 50% of the cost of research and preinvestment in non-conventional renewable energy projects.
+To diversify the energy mix and reduce the share of imported fossil fuels in energy supply, Morocco has developed a comprehensive strategy aimed at industrialization based on low-carbon, resource-efficient technologies.

-The active use of fiscal policy to accelerate green industrial transformation is justified by at least 3 arguments (Hausmann & Rodrik, 2003; Rosenbloom et al., 2020).
-First, new low-emissions technologies suffer from externalities, which make the net benefits initially hard to capture by private investors.
+The active use of fiscal policy to accelerate green industrial transformation is justified by at least three arguments (Hausmann & Rodrik, 2003; Rosenbloom et al., 2020).
+First, dynamic cost curves and information failures mean that pioneers can have a 'first-mover-disadvantage', where they have to cover the cost of innovation but share its benefits with imitators, creating incentives not to innovate.
+Mazzucato (2021), for example, therefore argues that public investment is crucial for transformative innovation given its long-term and risky nature.
+Second, new low-emissions technologies suffer from externalities, which make the net benefits initially hard to capture by private investors.
 To make the establishment of new industries for frontier renewable energy technologies attractive, it can be necessary to subsidize the cost of capital to unlock sufficient private investment.
-Second, coordination failures might require Ministries of Finance to actively coordinate across sectors.
-Third, the 'first-mover-disadvantage', where pioneers have to cover the cost of innovation but share its benefits with imitators, creates incentives not to innovate.
-These may have to be corrected by subsidizing innovation.
+Third, institutional and coordination failures might require Ministries of Finance to actively coordinate across sectors.